Lulu Mall, Thiruvananthapuram: History

-Initially LuLu Group International planned to construct a relatively smaller mall in Pattom, Trivandrum with an investment of ₹500 crore.
+Initially LuLu Group International planned to construct a relatively smaller mall in Pattom, Thiruvananthapuram with an investment of ₹500 crore.
 But later they bought a 46 acres land in Aakkulam along the highway and made the decision to build a bigger mall with a projected budget of ₹2000 crore.
-The construction was started in August 2016 but the works were interrupted several times due to the COVID-19 pandemic restrictions put up by both the State and Central Governments which costed an additional ₹ 220 crores for the project.
+The construction was started in August 2016 but the works were interrupted several times due to the COVID-19 pandemic restrictions put up by both the State and Central Governments which cost an additional ₹ 220 crores for the project.
 It was inaugurated by Sri.
 Pinarayi Vijayan, the honourable Chief Minister of Kerala in the presence of H.E.
-Dr. Thani bin Ahmed Al Zeyoudi, the honourable Minister for Foreign Trade United Arab Emirates on the 16th of December, 2021 and opened to the public on 17 December 2021.
+Dr. Thani bin Ahmed Al Zeyoudi, the honourable Minister for Foreign Trade United Arab Emirates on 16 December 2021 and opened to the public on 17 December 2021.